calinux-py/Flipper/README.md

 AdvEmailGrab - takes a screenshot of the most sensitive default gmail info profile pages and uploads them to discord via webhook. this includes email address, phone number, address, devices, etc.

 Discord DM&Channel Cap - takes a screenshot of DMs and channels of users discord and uploads them via webhook.

+Get-Geo-Discord - grabs geolocation, hostname, and isp from user and uploads to discord via webhook.